AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 The data type representing a structure of one or more sub-fields.

-The type is specified as struct of following properties:
+The type is specified as struct of the following properties:

 - `type` - string value *"array"*
 - `fields` - array of fields